Why are Rats and Mice Attracted to Your Home

 Rats and mice need food

 The primary reason rats and mice are attracted to your home is food.
-Having a diverse diet, they will eat almost anything.
+Having a diverse diet, rats and mice will eat almost anything.
 Rodents often find food in kitchens pantries, garbage bins and in unsealed food containers.
 Crumbs on the floor, and pet food are also common culprits.

 To protect your home from these unwanted guests, you must be alert and deprive rats and mice of the opportunity to find readily available food.